kangelamw/LLM-Project-DS/Project_Journal.md

 <br>

 ### Evaluating the model
-I am debating trying BLEURT.
-BERTscore and MeteorScore as well, all are non-LLM scorer according to [this](https://www.confident-ai.com/blog/llm-evaluation-metrics-everything-you-need-for-llm-evaluation) article.
+I am debating trying BLEURT, BERTscore and MeteorScore.
+All are non-LLM scorer according to [this](https://www.confident-ai.com/blog/llm-evaluation-metrics-everything-you-need-for-llm-evaluation) article.

 - We are using:
   - [BLEURT (Bilingual Evaluation Understudy with Representations from Transformers)](https://github.com/google-research/bleurt)